BJCaie/Ergodicity/README.md

-Jupyter notebook to run the simulations in the paper "History-dependence shapes causal inference of brain-behaviour relationships"
+Code to run the simulations in the paper "History-dependence shapes causal inference of brain-behaviour relationships"